 The Bee Network will set new world class standards in design, safety and accessibility.
 We are building a network that will be suitable for competent 12 year olds to ride to school, to the shops or to their friends’ houses.
 And everything we build will also work for people travelling with a double buggy.
 That means that it will also be attractive to older people, people with mobility issues, people riding trikes or with cargo bikes and people in wheelchairs.
-Our standards are set out in our new Greater Manchester interim pocket street design guide.
+Our standards are set out in our Greater Manchester interim street design guide.

 What's a signalised parallel crossing?

 A signalised parallel crossing means that people travelling on foot and by bike can cross the road separately from each other, increasing safety and making it easier to carry on their journey.
 This type of crossing is also locally known as a 'sparrow crossing'.